 Chair: Jointly appointed by the Senior Vice President, Academic Affairs and the Senior Vice President, Resource Development; the chair must have expertise in research with human subjects.

 Members: Jointly appointed by the Senior Vice President, Academic Affairs and the Senior Vice President, Resource Development.
 Membership must include at least five members with professional backgrounds that promote complete and adequate review of human subject activities commonly conducted by the University and: may not consist entirely of men or entirely of women; may not consist entirely of members of one profession; must include at least one member whose primary concern is in a nonscientific area; and must include at least one member who is not affiliated with the University and who is not part of the immediate family of a person who is affiliated with the institution.
 Except for the non-affiliated member, members will typically be Xavier faculty members.
 No member may participate in the IRB's initial or continuing review of any project in which the member has a conflicting interest, except to provide information requested by the IRB.

 Work load: Convenes as needed, but will typically meet at least quarterly, at the chair's discretion.
-Assistance is provided by staff of the Office of Sponsored Programs.
-Functions: The role of the IRB is to safeguard the rights and welfare of all human subjects who participate in research activities conducted by faculty, staff or students at Xavier.
+Assistance is provided by staff of the human subjects who participate in research activities conducted by faculty, staff or students at Xavier.
 This responsibility includes review of protocols involving clinical trials.
 Any faculty member at Xavier who is using human subjects, or any research proposal which involves Xavier and uses human subjects must have the approval of the Xavier IRB.
 Use of human subjects includes tissues derived from humans, such as skin, blood, organ, etc. Most surveys administered to students require IRB approval (except those conducted in the classroom as part of the educational process or those involving observation of public behavior).